rbsdev/third-party-content-embed/README.md

 ## Paramters

-The `main.html` has the following query string paramters:
+The `main.html` has the following query string parameters:

 * `content` url that is intented to be embeded.
 * `width` the original width of the content.